example42/example42.github.io/_posts/2019-12-12-request-for-tinydata-part2.md

 This is the **second** of **four** post series for our call for Tiny Data.

-In the first post we introduced Tiny Puppet (tp), now we are going to talk about what feeds it:
+In the [first post](https://www.example42.com/2019/12/09/request-for-tinydata-part1/) we introduced Tiny Puppet (tp), now we are going to talk about what feeds it and what all this is about.

 ### Tiny data